Top 5 Best Hot Water Recirculating Pumps (2023 Review)

 use a timer with a hot water recirculating pump

-First shutoff water to the water heater at the closest valve, and drain the water heater from the spigot at the bottom.
+1. Shutoff Water To Water Heater: First shutoff water to the water heater at the closest valve, and drain the water heater from the spigot at the bottom.
 Turn on a far away faucet and leave it running until all hot water is drained.

-Disconnect the hot water line from the top of the water heater.
-If it is hard copper piping, you may want to get a plumber involved.
+2. Install The Hot Water Recirculation Pump: Disconnect the hot water line from the top of the water heater.
 Insert female end of water pump into thread and tighten, and connect flex hose that you just disconnected to top of pump.
 The arrow on the pump should point away from the water heater.

-Turn the valve back on to the water heater, and make sure that the water pump doesn't leak at any connections.
-Turn off the faucet which you turned on before to drain the tank.
-Now you should plug in the water pump into an outlet.
+3. Turn Water Back On To Water Heater: Turn the valve back on to the water heater, and make sure that the water pump doesn't leak at any connections.
+Close the sink faucet and plug in the water pump into an outlet.

-Now it's time to install the sensor valve under a sink.
-This valve tells the water pump when it should turn on.
-You will have to install the sink water lines into the input connections.
-You may need to get 1/2" to 3/8" adapters or flex water lines with 1/2" and 3/8" ends.
+4. Install The Sensor Valve: The sensor valve should be installed underneath the farthest sink in the home from the pump.
+Homeowners may need to get 1/2" to 3/8" adapters or flex water lines with 1/2" and 3/8" ends depending on the model.
 Most sink flex lines are 3/8" but the connections on the sensor valve are 1/2".

-Read Also: How To Install A Hot Water Recirculating Pump?
+Read Also >> How To Install A Hot Water Recirculating Pump?

-• 10ft electrical power cord
+• 10-ft electrical power cord

 • Not for use with tankless water heaters